andreytreyt/team-culture-map/README.md

 I trust you.

 #### Relationship-Based
-Trust is built through shared conversations, evening drinks, and coffee breaks.
+Trust is built through shared conversations, evening drinkss and coffee breaks.
 Working relationships are formed slowly and last a long time.
 I deeply understand you, we spend time together, I know those who trust you well.
 I trust you.